LiaIvanick/GLEON_ZIG/scripts/README.md

-* **Check zooplankton units**: Different units were allowed in the zooplankton worksheet for density and biomass.
+* **Check zooplankton units**: Different units were allowed in the zooplankton worksheet for abundance and biomass.
 Confirm/convert the units to:
-  + Density: ind_L
+  + Abundance: ind_L
   + Biomass: µg_m^3 or mg_m^3
   + Also, check that the biomass units and values are logical for wet/dry biomass (column: biomass_dry_wet)